The Leo Association

 – Study the feasibility of family placements, and professional and social inclusion for these children and young adults within the Malian socio-cultural context.

 – Participate in the development of a living space project adapted to the needs of the growing handicapped children.
 60% of them have passed the age limit for the Bamako Children’s Home (5 years old) and 3 are now adults.

 Working with volunteers means not only that we can reduce our expenditure but it provides a strong human dimension to our work with the handicapped orphans who have very special needs.

 Board Members : Catherine COSTE – Claire DENIS – Valérie MARCE – Thierry MUR – Christian NENON – Patricia PECHON – Bernard PECHON – Juliette SOTO

 Serving handicapped orphans

-We prioritise the interests of handicapped orphans in dealing with the Malian authorities and local partners to improve their care and plan for their future.
+We support handicapped orphans to serve their interests alone in dealing with the Malian authorities and local partners to improve their daily life and their future.

 Care and Education